-For individual plants, prepare a hole 15 inches deep and 20 across, filling the bottom with humus.
-Don’t plant too deep, the point where roots and stem join should be about an inch below ground level.
+For individual plants, prepare a hole 15″ inches deep and 20″ across, filling the bottom with humus.
+Don’t plant too deep, plant so the crown is an inch below ground level.
 Spread the roots.

-Cut back to four or five inches tall for specimen planting, and water thoroughly.
+Cut back the daylilies to 4″ or 5″ inches tall for specimen planting, and water thoroughly.
 In fact, all daylilies like plenty of water from the time flower scapes begin to develop until blooms fade.
 Dryness will retard bud formation, leading to sickly blooms.

 Water from the bottom, sprinkling mars daylily flowers.
 Daylilies respond to mulching as well as any plant.
 Everything from peat moss to stable bedding has proved satisfactory.